 Special Collections hosts approximately 20 classes a semester in the Evans Training Room.
-The Instruction Librarian can help faculty identify relevant rare and archival materials, develop in-class or out-of-class active learning assignments, and assist with teaching some courses.
+Our librarians and archivists can help faculty identify relevant rare and archival materials, develop in-class or out-of-class active learning assignments, and assist with teaching some courses.

 - For faculty teaching with Medieval or Renaissance manuscripts, pre-1800 books, or archival collections, the librarian will be available in the classroom to help interpret and protect materials.